jricoiii/jricoiii/content/courses/stat159/week-agenda.md

 ##### [Video of the Day - What Can People Do to Get Better at Learning?](https://youtu.be/iGdvGLjOB0Q)

+##### Opening Question
+- What resonated with you from the Video of the Day: *What can people do to get better at learning?*

 ##### Welcome to Class

 ##### Course Structure